TMoretonDev/aico-task/README.md

 # Sensor App

-An Nx monorepo containing the API, UI and shared-types package for the AICO take home task.
+An Nx monorepo containing the API, UI and shared-types package for a sensor device application.
 The project is a simple CRUD API with a table component in the frontend to visualise the data.
 The UI also allows adding, updating and deleting of devices.

 ## Assumptions